15 Must-Read Books for Women's Psychology

 After reading it, the feeling is that whether it is for boys or girls, this is a kind of welfare.
 Help boys understand girls better, and perceive the thoughts behind girls, so as to learn how to get along with girls and please girls.

 On the other hand, it also makes girls' eyes shine.
-The behaviors and actions that they usually don't pay much attention to are actually the same thing, and they will also produce a sense of comfort that "it turns out that I am not alone" so that people can understand themselves better and accept them as much as possible. self.
+The behaviors and actions that they usually don't pay much attention to are actually the same things, and they will also produce a sense of comfort that "it turns out that I am not alone" so that people can understand themselves better and accept them as much as possible. self.

 9. A Vindication of the Rights of Woman